 “Yes, that, but also Leishmaniasis,” she said.

 Leishmaniasis.
 The open ulcer on the arm of an American woman I met years ago came to mind immediately.
-She lived in the green jeweled Caribbean coast of Costa Rica, where she and her husband cultivated cacao, and made craft chocolate.
+She lived in the green jeweled Caribbean coast of Costa Rica, where she and her husband cultivated cacao, and made delicious chocolate.
 She’d called it “jungle disease.”

 We talked into the night, back and forth, about what to expect in the Amazon.
 About bugs and parasites.
 I felt fine with all of them, knowing if I ended up contracting a parasite I could get treatment afterward.
 We only stopped when the subject broached snakes, and especially, the fer-de-lans, or, in Spanish, the equis.